Last Updated on

 - If necessary, soak the shoes again in the cleaning solution.

-- Don’t forget to wear gloves for bleach solution to avoid skin damage.
+- Don’t forget to wear gloves for a bleach solution to avoid skin damage.

 How to Clean Rubber on Shoe with Nail Polish Remover